 Every three years newly commencing on January 1, 2012, each “POS agency” is required to submit a procurement plan for the purchase of health and human services to the Secretary for review.
 The planning period is three State fiscal years (SFY).
 For example, a plan submitted in January 2012 would cover SFY 2013, SFY 2014, and SFY 2015.
 A plan submitted to OPM for review and approval must include all the components listed in Section II.C.1 (below).

 An agency’s submitted plan is considered a DRAFT until the agency receives notification, in writing, from OPM that the plan is APPROVED.
-An agency must publish its current, OPM-approved procurement plan on its website
+An agency must publish its current, OPM-approved procurement plan on its website.

 An agency’s procurement plan must meet its own business (operational) requirements, as well as be in accordance with existing statutes, regulations, and policies.
 OPM urges agencies to adopt a strategic planning focus, rather than a purely operational one, when developing a procurement plan.
 Competitive procurement provides an opportunity for an agency to adopt new or innovative service models that promote the agency’s mission and objectives, as well as keep pace with research advancements, changing demographics, and client needs.
 In developing such new or innovative service models, an agency may, as appropriate, seek input from stakeholder, including service recipients and clients, service providers, and other experts prior to the promulgation of the RFP.